bjoerrrn/storj-system-health.sh/README.md

 ## features
 * multinode support 🌍
 * optionally discord (as quick notifications) and/or mail (with error details) alerts 📥 🔔
+* alerts when audit, suspension and/or online scores are below a threshold (storj node discqualification risk) ⚠️
 * alerts in case a threshold of repair gets/puts and downloads/uploads are reached (storj node discqualification risk) ⚠️
 * alerts if there was no get/put at all in the last hour (storj node discqualification risk) ⚠️
 * alerts in case the node is offline (docker container not started) ⚠️